 Fully compatible browsers

-The web page fully renders with the following browsers:
+The web page fully renders with the following browsers (provided they

 - Firefox 3.6 or higher (Firefox 31 or higher is best for printing pages)